Lyr-7D1h/airap/README.md

 ## Architecture

 Event based.
-Creat AIAP instance with selected features then have an event loop where you get events from these features.
+Create AIRAP instance with selected features then have an event loop where you get events from these features.

 ## Roadmap
 - Add slowmotion to plotter to look for discrepencies